AshleyN2/portfolio/readme.md

 🌱 I’m currently developing **an open-source with iTalanta**.

-⚡ Fun fact? **Find at animal parks, petting a elephant or maybe a leopard!:cat:**
+⚡ Fun fact? **Find me at an animal park/conservation, petting an elephant:elephant: or maybe a leopard!:cat:**

 ### My work